sulu/sulu-docs/book/import/webspace.rst

 Webspace Import
 ===============

-A whole webspace a specific site can be imported in the following formats.
+A whole webspace or a specific site can be imported in the following formats.

 ======== ========= ============
  Format   Version  Key
 ======== ========= ============
  XLIFF    1.2       1.2.xliff
 ======== ========= ============

 Parameters
 ----------